-There is no statistical evidence to date that the changes have led to unwanted pregnancies.
-Texas birth rates have fallen and abortions have dropped, in with national trends.
+There is no statistical evidence to date that the changes have led to more unwanted pregnancies.
+Texas birth rates have fallen and abortions have dropped, in line with national trends.

 Joe Pojman, executive director of anti-abortion group Texas Alliance for Life, said the budget provision was a “big victory” for his group, which lobbied for the measure.